A month ago, if someone asked how COVID-19 might affect the cannabis industry, the answer would differ greatly from today.

 If the security cameras are smart IP surveillance cameras or IP cameras, it is very easy to integrate VMS technology that allows real-time monitoring of security events.
 If older analog surveillance cameras are in place, integration becomes more difficult, but not impossible.
 Your cannabis security system installer will assess your existing system and recommend the technology mix that works best.

 Cannabis live security camera surveillance sounds expensive.
 Where is the ROI?

 Being able to view operations at your cannabis business remotely will save you money.
 Real-time video monitoring technology costs far less than employing security guards.
 Further, a well monitored cannabis operation experiences less loss of crops, cash and products.
 Keep in mind that cannabis triples in value when diverted to states where it is illegal.

 My cannabis operation is very remote.
 Will on-site cameras allow live video monitoring?

 The answer is yes.
 By using wireless technology and cellular networks, users can view security systems installed in remote locations in real-time.
-It’s important to work with your security system installer, who can assess your site and recommend the right mix of technology for cannabis live video monitoring in remote areas.
+It’s important to work with your security system integrator and installer, who can assess your site and recommend the right mix of technology for cannabis live video monitoring in remote areas.

 Can cannabis real-time video monitoring eliminate the need for security guards?